codeonlyjs/website/content/guide/routerBasics.md

 To sum up:

 1. Create a router object
-2. Register route handlers to match URLs and to create page components for the URL's content and store them on the route object
+2. Register route handlers that match URLs and create page components for the URL and store them on the route object
-3. Register an event listener for navigation events and use information stored on the route object to re-configure what's shown on-screen
+3. Register an event listener for navigation events and use information stored on the route object to re-configure what's shown